-Motors are used when there is a need to move certain objects.
-And the efficiency of the motor determines the cost-effectiveness of the movement.
+Motors are applied where there is the need to move certain objects.
+The efficiency of the motor determines the cost-effectiveness of the movement thereof.
 A motor typically generates some rotational motion and transmits it to the end compartment where that motion is used.
 Some of the power generated by the motor is lost along the way due to factors such as friction or heat loss.
-Motor efficiency is therefore the ratio of the actual energy used to the energy put into the mechanical system.
-Obviously, more efficient motors guarantee lower operating costs, which is what every motor user is looking for.
+Motor efficiency is thus the ratio of actual energy utilized to that fed into the mechanical system.
+Of course, the more efficient motors ensure a low cost of operation which is always desired by a motor user.

 In this article, we will attempt to explain how you can make a more informed decision as to which motor may be better suited to your application.